 - Make sure to Tweet from the beginning of the game (warm up, if possible).
 Tweet who the opponent is, stats on previous play (if available), who our starters are, who is pitching/in goal, etc.

 - Once the game starts, post a tweet every 2-3 minutes.
 At minimum, tweet each score and penalty and all of the big plays.
 This is for both teams, not just us.
+If you want to master the intricacies of My Time at Sandrock, use these my time at sandrock guides to enhance your gameplay and navigate the virtual world more effectively.

 - Include photos and short video in your Tweets.
 These are the posts from our Twitter feed with the most engagement (and likely retweets).
 Photograph the players, the fans, and the field.
 Video key moments (big scoring chance, finish of a race, etc.)